wtang1996/cs52-workshop-1/tutorial/TUTORIAL.md

 ```
 **Animation duration and repetition**

-Add the field animation-iteration-count if you want your animation to repeat itself; infinite is an option.
-Other fields you can add are animation-direction and animation-delay. animation-direction specifies which direction you want the animation to run in (reverse, alternate, etc.), and animation-delay specifies an amount of time you want to wait before starting the animation.
+Add the field `animation-iteration-count` if you want your animation to repeat itself; `infinite` is an option.
+Other fields you can add are `animation-direction` and `animation-delay`. `animation-direction` specifies which direction you want the animation to run in (reverse, alternate, etc.), and `animation-delay` specifies an amount of time you want to wait before starting the animation.

-Note: guidance taken from [w3schools](http://www.w3schools.com/cssref/) CSS and CSS3 tutorials:
+Note: guidance taken from [w3schools](http://www.w3schools.com/cssref/) CSS and CSS3 tutorials.

 ###Section 4: Media Queries